fmazzant/RestClient/README.md

 ### Put

-PUT is used to send data to a server to create/update a resource.
+PUT is used to send data to a server for create/update a resource.

 The difference between POST and PUT is that PUT requests are idempotent.
 That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly have side effects of creating the same resource multiple times.